 Today you will leave for Nuwara-Eliya, which is considered to be the most important location for tea production in the island.
 Here you will visit a tea plantation and a tea factory, after which you will be transferred to your hotel where you can relax and spend the night.

 Today you depart for the magical coastal city of Galle.
 The area still retains much of its old world charm of the colonial period.
 The coast is lines with lovely boutique hotels, restaurants, bars and cafes.
 The Galle fort is the absolute treat of Galle.
-Take a stroll down its old pebble stoned alleys lines with colonial style buildings and houses most of which have been transformed into boutique hotels, restaurant and souvenir shops.
-You will then be transferred to your hotel in Galle where you will spend your night.

 You will be transferred to the Colombo airport for your departure flight.